kamuiroeru-org/arc/scripts/README.md

 helm -n "${ARC_CONTROLLER_NAMESPACE}" uninstall "${ARC_CONTROLLER_HELM_INSTALLATION_NAME}"
 ```

-## How to warm up / cool down runners
+## How to warm up or cool down runners
 You can set [min/max Runners by helm values](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller#setting-the-maximum-and-minimum-number-of-runners).
 We provide the wrapper script to change these.

 ### Warm up